-We have a regular weekly free open evening when you can come and look round and find out about becoming a member.
+We have a regular weekly free open evening when you can come and look around and find out about becoming a member.
 It is on Tuesdays at 7pm until late, we also have one monthly on a Saturday.
 You can keep track of our open days/evenings and events on the Meetup group.

 It’s not essential to have a project to visit, come down and have a look around, socialise, ask someone on how to learn to use a new tool, tinker, get ideas, get involved.
 Or hover around and absorb in the conversations if that’s more your thing.

 Leeds Hackspace has a committee of volunteers who keep the space running and carry out the wishes of the membership, these are

 You can get in touch with the committee via directors (at) leedshackspace.org.uk